deniskabana/code-demo-children-book/README.md

 - Don't use `index.ts` files to re-export other imports.

-- Style re-usable or general components as a MUI theme component.
-See [Styles Readme](./README-STYLES.md) for more info.

-- Always prefer rebasing over merging in git, with PRs being the only exception.

 &nbsp;

 [Husky](https://typicode.github.io/husky/#/) is used to run Prettier and ESLint on every commit.